motdotla/dotenv/README.md

 </details>
 <details><summary>Variable Expansion</summary><br>

-Use [dotenvx](https://github.com/dotenvx/dotenvx) to use variable expansion.
+Use [dotenvx](https://github.com/dotenvx/dotenvx) for variable expansion.

 Reference and expand variables already on your machine for use in your .env file.